 Ambassador Lazarous Kapambwe’s Biography

 Mr. Lazarous Kapambwe is the 17th Ambassador of the Republic of Zambia to the United States of America since January, 2020.
-He is also concurrently accredited, on a non-residential basis to Mexico, Nicaragua, Costa Rica, Belize, Haiti, Guatemala and Honduras.
+He is also concurrently accredited, on a non-residential basis, to Belize, Costa Rica, El Salavador, Guatemala, Haiti, Honduras, Jamaica, Mexico, Nicaragua, and Panama.
 Before taking up this appointment, Mr. Kapambwe served as Ambassador and Permanent Representative of Zambia to the United Nations in New York from 18 June 2007 to 31st December 2019.

 His Excellency Lazarous Kapambwe was elected sixty-seventh President of the Economic and Social Council on 18 January 2011.